omry/omegaconf/docs/source/custom_resolvers.rst

     >>> c.key
     1000

-Custom resolvers support variadic argument lists in the form of a comma separated list of zero or more values.
+Custom resolvers support variadic argument lists in the form of a comma-separated list of zero or more values.
-Whitespaces are stripped from both ends of each value ("foo,bar" is the same as "foo, bar ").
+In a variadic argument list, whitespace is stripped from the ends of each value ("foo,bar" gives the same result as "foo, bar ").
-You can use literal commas and spaces anywhere by escaping (:code:`\,` and :code:`\ `), or simply use quotes to bypass character limitations in strings.
+You can use literal commas and spaces anywhere by escaping (``\,`` and :code:`\ `), or simply use quotes to bypass character limitations in strings.

 .. doctest::